Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Broil Element

-The broil element is a calrod heating element located in the oven cavity at the top.
-It may
+The broil element is a calrod heating element located in the oven cavity at the

 have plug-on terminals or screw-type connections to hold the wires in place.